 Video Game Cruelty Potential: During one mission in Space Junk Galaxy, you'll encounter a Toad trapped in a sling pod.
 To progress, you have to get him out of the sling pod so you can use it yourself, but the game progresses whether you fling him to a safe spot or kill him by flinging him out into space.
 Many players get a sadistic kick out of doing the latter.
 (Not that it ultimately matters, since he shows up again on the Comet Observatory either way.)

-The flying saucer seen in the opening, which is equipped with lasers capable of slicing through the ground effortlessly, and which is obviously not from Earth, is never mentioned after the opening.
+The flying saucer seen in the opening, which is equipped with lasers capable of slicing through the ground effortlessly, and which is obviously not from the World of Mario, is never mentioned after the opening.

 In the storybook, what happened to the girl's father and brother?